-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Arkansas and perform a wedding ceremony in Arkansas.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Arkansas and how perform a wedding ceremony in Arkansas.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Arkansas and become a minister to perform weddings and marriage ceremonies in Arkansas
+How to get Ordained in Arkansas and become a minister to perform weddings and marriage ceremonies in Arkansas

-Our Ordinations for Arkansas are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Arkansas.
+Ordinations for Arkansas are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Arkansas.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Arkansas!

 Get started today by clicking on the link below!